pfmooney/puppet-mit_krb5/README.md

   kdc          => 'kerberos.example.com',
   admin_server => 'kerberos.example.com'
 }
-mit_krb5::domain_realm { 'INSECURE.LOCAL':
+mit_krb5::domain_realm { 'EXAMPLE.COM':
   domains => ['.example.com', 'example.com']
 }
 ```

 # Classes and Resources

-The module was structured into resources/classes that resemble the sections of krb5.conf.
+The module was structured into resources/classes that resemble the sections of
+krb5.conf.

 ## mit\_krb5

 Top-level class that installs MIT Kerberos and controls krb5.conf file.
+Class
-Class parameters are used to define contents of \[libdefaults\] section.
+parameters are used to define contents of \[libdefaults\] section.

 ### Parameters from libdefaults section